stephen-l-morgan/gss-treble-panel-weights/README.md

 This repository includes files that estimate probabilities of attrition for GSS base year respondents who participated in the GSS treble panel from 2006 through 2014.
 It then uses these estimated probabilities to construct six panel weights.

-The weights that are estimated are available in four files in the data folder in the repository:
+The weights that are estimated are available in four files in the data folder of the repository:

 	Stata data files:
 		data/gss-treble-panel-weights-wide.dta